Looking for the most amazing Strasbourg Instagram spots?

 15. Maison Citoyenne

-Maison Citoyenne is completely off-the-beaten-path.
-And chances are you’ve never even heard of it.
+Maison Citoyenne is completely off the beaten path.
+And chances are you’ve never even heard of it before now.

 Address: 2 Rue du Grand Couronné